chaelim/apidocs/v1.0/api/eventmessage_copy.md

 |destinationId|String||

 ### Response
-If successful, this method returns `200, OK` response code and [Message](../resources/message.md) object in the response body.
+If successful, this method returns `201,Created` response code and [eventMessage](../resources/eventmessage.md) object in the response body.

 ### Example
 Here is an example of how to call this API.